openfaas/docs/docs/openfaas-pro/postgres-events.md

 ## Usage

-Deploy our tester function which prints out the HTTP headers and body of any invocation:
+You can deploy our [tester function](https://github.com/openfaas/store-functions/blob/master/printer/handler.go) which prints out the HTTP headers and body of any invocation.

 A function can subscribe to a subset of the values you set in the `filters` field in values.yaml when installing with helm.

-Separate each one with a comma, as follows:
+Separate each one with a comma, as follows, or give just one if that's what you need.

 ```bash
 faas-cli deploy \